 Instead, run a report showing every known address where a person has lived, and then run a criminal check in each of those counties.
 The number of “hits” will likely triple.
 This it is not wasted money, but money well spent in protecting ours and our customers’ assets.

 Locks.
 Do not underestimate the value of a good lock on the back of a loaded trailer.
 Imagine closing up one of your stores at night and not locking the door.
 You probably can’t imagine that.
 Why then would you allow someone carrying your store’s merchandise to its final destination to do that exact thing?
-By strictly enforcing a lock policy, you can eliminate the majority of thefts in transit.
+By strictly enforcing a lock policy, you can eliminate many thefts in transit.

 GPS Tracking.
 For years, trucking companies have been able to tell you where the tractor that is pulling your merchandise is at any given time.
 That information proved useful in making sure that just-in-time shipments were, in fact, just in time.
 However, for many reasons, this technology often proved useless in the event of an in-transit theft or hijacking.
 The first thing a thief will do is disable the GPS in a matter of seconds.
 Furthermore, many thefts occur after the tractor is disconnected from the trailer and another power unit is attached to make sure that no other tracking devices can possibly be used.

 In the past when this happened, freight was lost—until tracking became available for trailers.
 These systems give us the ability to track a trailer’s location without being attached to a tractor.
 Many carriers have outfitted their entire fleets with this technology.
 Ask your service provider about it.

 Partnering with Law Enforcement